 Governance – Members Make the Co-Op Work

-The governing body consists of nine Resident Members on the Board of Directors who are selected annually by a majority vote of the members.
+The governing body consists of nine Resident Members on the Board of Directors who are selected annually by a majority vote of the members and By-laws form the governing documents for Resident Members.
 In fulfilling its responsibilities, the Board is assisted by five standing committees.
-Because the members are fully responsible for the Co-Op’s governance, The Towers encourages its members to serve on its governing body or advisory committees or to contribute in some other productive way.
-By-laws form the governing document for the members.
+Because the members are fully responsible for the Co-Op’s governance, The Towers encourages its Residents to get involved by serving on the Board of Directors, on an advisory committee or subcommittee.

-The monthly maintenance fee varies with the size of the unit and is recalculated annually.
+The monthly maintenance fee varies with the size of the unit and is calculated annually.
 It is based on the estimated cash (the cash Requirements) needed to pay for operating The Towers.
 The Towers by-laws limit the increase in annual Cash Requirements to the percentage increase in the Consumer Price Index, CPI (W).
 Any additional increase above the CPI (W) must be approved by a majority vote of the members.
-For your information, the Consumer Price Index is used by the Federal Government to measure population spending patterns and to make cost of living adjustments to various Federal Benefits.

 Insurance – Residents have Certain Responsibilities